| Professor of Management |

 Karthik Kannan is an Associate Professor at Purdue's Krannert School of Management.
-He is the originator of the concept called "Design for Instincts," as a way to organize businesses in the current age.
+He has pioneered the concept of "Design for Instincts" as a way to organize businesses in the current age.
 To learn more about the concept, visit http://www.designforinstincts.com.

 At Purdue, he teaches the IT course in the MBA programs (in the regular, weekend, and Exec Ed MBA).
 He has also been a visiting faculty member at GISMA and ISB.
 Earlier he has taught undergraduate required course as well as a database course.

 Prior to joining Purdue, he obtained his PhD in information systems, MS in Electrical and Computer Engineering, and MPhil in Public Policy and Management all from Carnegie Mellon University.
 Before joining the graduate school, he worked with Infosys Technologies for a couple of years.
 His undergraduate degree is in Electrical and Electronics Engineering from NIT Trichy (formerly, REC Trichy).